divis1969/mytest/README.md

-= This is a category
+=
-* This is what?
+First category

+* Level 2?

 Just some text

+=
-= category 2
+Second category

 * what again?

 Some text again

-=
-category 3
-abracadabra
-* \test parsing